• Email

 Roasted Peaches

 The screen door lets in the song of the ice cream truck that occasionally comes down our street.
 You may remember, this was a very rare occurrence as a kid growing up in the country.
-So in the same way Aioli’s ears perk up as she quickly scampers in the moment she hears the tweeting birds of her favorite youtube video, the melody of the ice cream truck still give me a youthful trill.
+So in the same way my cat's ears perk up as she quickly scampers in the moment she hears the tweeting birds of her favorite youtube video, the melody of the ice cream truck still give me a youthful trill.
 My eyes light up and I all but run into the middle of the street waving a dollar around (I have boundaries, folks).

 Roasted Peaches and Cream Popsicles